abarolli/programming-cookbook/src/articles/java__spring-framework/Security-With-Json-Web-Tokens.md

 }
 ```

 Note, the SECRET_KEY is injected from the application properties file.
-Please see [GeneratingARandomSecureKeyForTokenGeneration.md](../java/GeneratingARandomSecureKeyForTokenGeneration.md)
+Please see [Generating A Random Secure Key For Token Generation](./Generating-A-Random-Secure-Key-For-Web-Token-Generation.html)
 for info on how to generate such a key for JWT creation.

 Next is implementing the authentication filter.